serverlesspub/serverless.pub/src/_posts/2019-01-14-deploy-frontend-to-s3.md

           BucketName: !Ref TargetBucket
 ```

-5. Define an AWS::CloudFormation::CustomResource with a name `DeploymentResource`.
+4. Define an AWS::CloudFormation::CustomResource with a name `DeploymentResource`.
 Set its `Properties` to have:
-- a `ServiceToken` which takes the `Arn` attribute from your `SiteSource` Serverless Function,
+- a `ServiceToken` which takes the `Arn` attribute from the `SiteSource` Serverless Function,
 - a `Version` property referencing a string variable `"SiteSource.Version”`,
 - a `TargetBucket` property referencing a the `TargetBucket` S3 resource,
 - property `Acl` set to `public-read` (if you want it to be publicly visible from the browser, otherwise set it to `private`) and,